 The department and University encourage informal resolution of minor problems involving standards of academic conduct.
 Students are urged to discuss problems with the involved instructor(s) and/or their advisor.
 Faculty may place letters of concern of conduct in the student’s file if warranted.

 A more formal process is required when there is a serious violation or if a student is charged with a second instance or multiple instances of academic misconduct.
 This process is detailed in the section entitled “Procedures to Resolve Academic Issues” of this document.
 All accusations of cases of misconduct that are verified in this process will be documented in the student’s file.

-I acknowledge that I have received a copy of the Policy on Standards of Academic Performance and Policy on Academic Conduct of the Department of Neurobiology and Anatomy, and that I have read and understand this document.
-I pledge to follow and promote these standards while a student in the Department of Neurobiology and Anatomy.
+I acknowledge that I have received a copy of the Policy on Standards of Academic Performance and Policy on Academic Conduct of the Department of Neurobiology, and that I have read and understand this document.
+I pledge to follow and promote these standards while a student in the Department of Neurobiology.
 I will strive to achieve academic excellence through diligent work, seeking help and guidance from department faculty, and by conscientiously attending to any remedial work required.
 I will not commit acts of misconduct and will promote the department’s position by maintaining the highest standards of ethical conduct.
 I further acknowledge and agree that it is my responsibility to ask questions about anything I do not understand.